aarblaster/light-dramaturgy/_pages/about.md

 ![A woman facing into the light with an outstretched hand.](images/Unbecomming-0006-banner@0.5x-2.jpg)

 Hi, my name is Anthony.
 I'm a lighting designer for live performance based in London.
 I am originally from [Ngunnawal and Ngambri Country, Australia](/aoc).
+This site is the home of my PhD at the University of York.
+The PhD is focused on developing a dramaturgical toolkit for lighting designers.
+Tools within their own designs and inside the broader production.

 ## About Anthony
 I started this PhD in 2025, while continuing teaching at the [Royal Academy of Dramatic Art](https://rada.ac.uk), in London.
 I teach lighting design, production electrics and programming on the Academy's practice-based courses.
-After completing a Bachelor of Arts and Bachelor of Laws at the [Australian National University](https://anu.edu.au), I moved to London.
-In 2012 I completed a Postgraduate Diploma in Stage Electrics and Lighting Design at RADA.

 I live and work in London as an educator and Lighting Designer.
 You can find out more about me and my Lighting Design work, at [anthonyarblaster.com.](https://anthonyarblaster.com)